One-com/chef_diff/README.md

 ## Intro

-Chef Diff is a library for calculating what Chef objects where modified between two revisions in a version control system.
+Chef Diff is a library for calculating what Chef objects where modified between two revisions in Chef Git repo.
 Chef Diff is a derivative/extension of [Between Meals](https://github.com/facebook/between-meals).

 Chef Diff calculates changes for nodes, clients, users, environments, databags, roles and cookbooks between revisions in a Chef repo.